Greek inspired meatballs with sun-dried tomato orzo and whipped feta is a hearty and delicious meal that everyone will love!

 - 1 cup dry orzo pasta

-- ½ an onion finely diced
+- ½ large onion finely diced

 - 1 clove garlic minced